Articles

 Podcasts vs. radio: What's the difference for advertisers?

 Picture this: You're sitting at home, checking the time, waiting for your favorite radio show to air.
 You try to catch it every day because the DJ is hilarious.
-But something comes up—you need to pick up your kid from school last-minute, or you get distracted by a work email—and before you know it, the show's over.
-Gotta wait till tomorrow.
+But something comes up—you need to pick your kid up from school last minute, or you get distracted by a work email—and before you know it, the show's over.
+Better luck tomorrow.

-With podcasts, there's no more waiting for—or missing—an exact time slot to hear your favorite stories.
-Instead, you can search Spotify for a huge range of podcast options and play them at your convenience.
+With podcasts, you never have to miss or wait for your favorite stories.
+Instead, you can search Spotify for a huge range of podcast options and play them whenever you want.

 With this in mind, many advertisers are wondering: What's the difference between podcast advertising and radio ads?
-What are the advantages of each?
+What're the advantages of each?
 And what's in store for the future of podcasts vs. radio?

 Read on to hear our take.